 - The person with the most sheets of paper at the end of the game is the winner.

-Make game boards for this game with images:
+Make game boards for this game with character images or without:

 If you'd like to use text only, here is a Word .doc template for you: